 Everyone should have fun at University, don’t get me wrong, but if you have too much fun you can soon find yourself behind on your course and maybe even starting to lose the plot a little depending on how much partying you are doing.

 Going to University isn’t a right, it’s a privilege and something you should value.
-An incredible opportunity has been given to you, and one that is probably going to set you back a pretty penny by the time you have taken into account your fees and loans.
+An incredible opportunity has been given to you, and one that is probably going to set you back a pretty penny by the time you have taken into account your fees and loans, like those offered at SoFi.
 Don’t waste it, or you really will regret it, for the rest of your life, that I can say with experience.

 I know what your thinking, ‘I’ll be fine, thank you very much.
 It won’t happen to me.’